 “Should I stay or should I go?” (click here for your blast from the past)

 You have one chance to grab your reader’s attention.
-Don’t miss the opportunity to craft an opening to your blog post that seizes your audience’s attention from the moment they land on your blog.
+Don’t miss the opportunity to craft an opening to your blog post that seizes your their attention from the moment they land on your blog.

 - Ask a question.